Mozambique urged to end internet restrictions amid post-election protests News

 Human Rights Watch (HRW) urged the government of Mozambique Wednesday to halt internet restrictions and re-establish full access to social media platforms following post-election protests.

-HRW argue these shutdowns violate several human rights such as access to information, freedom of speech, and peaceful protest.
-On this, Allan Ngari, Africa advocacy director at HRW said, “The shutdown inhibits people’s ability to receive and use life-saving information, to assemble peacefully, and to express their political opinions in a time of crisis.”
+HRW argued that these shutdowns violate several human rights, such as access to information, freedom of speech, and peaceful protest.
+Allan Ngari, Africa advocacy director at HRW said, “The shutdown inhibits people’s ability to receive and use life-saving information, to assemble peacefully, and to express their political opinions in a time of crisis.”

 Internet restrictions hinder the protection of several human rights.
 The general comment on freedom of expression under the International Covenant on Civil and Political Rights prohibits governments from limiting access to internet connection concerning peaceful assemblies.
 Other UN declarations also sustain that internet crackdowns are incompatible with international human rights law.